-Good morning Chairman McCain, Vice-Chairman Dorgan, members of the Committee and staff.
+Good morning Chairman McCain, Vice Chairman Dorgan, members of the committee and staff.
 My name is Philip Hogen.
-I am the Chairman of the National Indian Gaming Commission (NIGC or Commission) and a member of the Oglala Sioux Tribe of the Pine Ridge Indian Reservation in South Dakota.
+I am the chairman of the National Indian Gaming Commission [NIGC or Commission] and a member of the Oglala Sioux Tribe of the Pine Ridge Indian Reservation in South Dakota.

 Thank you for the opportunity to discuss a matter of grave concern to the NIGC.
-As you are aware, a decision recently issued by the D.C.
-District Court found unlawful the NIGC's Minimum Internal Control Standards (MICS) regulations as applied to Class III gaming.
-Although the decision applies solely to the Colorado River Indian Tribes, the language of the decision is broadly worded and could be used in other forums to argue for the elimination of the NIGC's entire regulatory role in Class III gaming.
-While the challenge was with respect to the MICS regulations specifically, the District Court opinion contains language that appears to apply to all regulation of Class III gaming.
+As you are aware, a decision recently issued by the Washington, DC.
+District Court found unlawful the NIGC's Minimum Internal Control Standards [MICS] regulations as applied to class III gaming.
+Although the decision applies solely to the Colorado River Indian Tribes, the language of the decision is broadly worded and could be used in other forums to argue for the elimination of the NIGC's entire regulatory role in class III gaming.
+While the challenge was with respect to the MICS regulations specifically, the District Court opinion contains language that appears to apply to all regulation of class III gaming.
 One particularly troubling quotation from the opinion bears mention.
-The court stated, "[t]he [Indian Gaming Regulatory Act] not only lacks language giving the NIGC a role in the regulation of Class III gaming, but it contains several provisions that are inconsistent with such a role."
+The court stated, "[t]he [Indian Gaming Regulatory Act] not only lacks language giving the NIGC a role in the regulation of class III gaming, but it contains several provisions that are inconsistent with such a role."
 Colorado River Indian Tribes v.
-Nat'l Indian Gaming Comm', No. 1:04-ev- 00010-JDB, 2005 U.S. Dist.
-LEXIS 17722, at \34 (D.D.C.
+Nat'l Indian Gaming Comm'n, No. 1:04-cv-00010-JDB, 2005 U.S. Dist.
+LEXIS 17722, at 34 (D.D.C.
 August 24, 2005).
 This statement by the court is troubling because it rejects the very clear "Declaration of Policy" that this committee and Congress provided in IGRA.
-In particular, IGRA's policy provision found that existing Federal law in 1988 did not provide clear standards or regulations for Indian gaming.
-25 U.S.C.
-S 2701.
-To address this and other congressional concerns regarding tribal gaming and to protect such gaming as a means of generating revenue to promote tribal economic development, self- sufficiency, and strong tribal government, this committee and Congress went on to expressly declare in IGRA that it was necessary to establish both Federal standards and the NIGC as an independent Federal regulatory authority for Indian gaming.
-25 U.S.C.
-S 2702.
-Needless to say, the Colorado River Indian Tribes decision has the potential to seriously compromise our ability to effectively regulate Indian gaming in the manner Congress expected and expressed in its "Declaration of Policy" in IGRA.
+In particular, IGRA's policy provision found that existing Federal law in 1988 did not provide clear standards or regulations for Indian gaming, 25 U.S.C. §2701.
+To address this and other congressional concerns regarding tribal gaming and to protect such gaming as a means of generating revenue to promote tribal economic development, self-sufficiency, and strong tribal government, this committee and Congress went on to expressly declare in IGRA that it was necessary to establish both Federal standards and the NIGC as an independent Federal regulatory authority for Indian gaming, 25 U.S.C. §2702.
+Needless to say, the Color

+Needless to say, the Colorado kiver Indian Tribes decision has the potential to seriously compromise our ability to effectively regulate Indian gaming in the manner Congress expected and expressed in its "Declaration of Policy" in IGRA.

 The NIGC considers the MICS to be one of the most effective regulatory tools available to protect Indian gaming.
-We appear before the Committee today to seek Congressional action clarifying the NIGC's authority to regulate Class III gaming generally, and to promulgate and enforce our MICS regulations for Class III gaming specifically.
-The NIGC has submitted to Congress on March 23, 2005, a draft bill that, among other things, would amend IGRA to clarify the NIGC's authority to regulate Class III gaming generally, and to promulgate and enforce its MICS regulations for Class III gaming specifically.
-Although the NIGC and the Department of Justice are considering an appeal in this case, we believe the best way to resolve this question and prevent a potentially serious lapse in regulatory authority created by this court decision is by way of a legislative fix-- language that makes absolutely clear the NIGC's authority with respect to Class III gaming.
+We appear before the committee today to seek congressional action clarifying the NIGC's authority to regulate class III gaming generally, and to promulgate and enforce our MICS regulations for class III gaming specifically.
+The NIGC has submitted to Congress on March 23, 2005, a draft bill that, among other things, would amend IGRA to clarify the NIGC's authority to regulate class III gaming generally, and to promulgate and enforce its MICS regulathat, among other things, would amend terms to clarify the Nicc s authority to regulate class III gaming generally, and to promulgate and enforce its MICS regulations for class III gaming specifically.
+Although the NICC and the Department of Justice are considering an appeal in this case, we believe the best way to resolve this question and prevent a potentially serious lapse in regulatory authority created by this court decision is by way of a legislative fix-language that makes absolutely clear the NIGC's authority with respect to class III gaming.